breakthatbass/mspenv/README.md

 ```
 make install a=<prog_name>
 ```
-If you want to upload a program called `blink.elf`, you would use `make install blink`.
+If you want to upload a program called `blink.elf`, you would use `make install a=blink`.
 It will look in the `elves` directory for it.

 **NOTE**: In order to flash it to the board, `MSPDEBUG_TILIB_PATH` needs to be defined as an environment variable in the shell beforehand.